 As members of CLOCKSS (Controlled Lots of Copies Keep Stuff Safe) our content is regularly archived with many of the world's leading research libraries.
 The CLOCKSS archive ensures that Ubiquity Press content will always be made available as open access, in any eventuality.

 We fully support and encourage author self-archiving of all content (sometimes termed 'green' open access).
 All Ubiquity Press journals are registered with SHERPA/RoMEO to ensure that the license terms and self-archiving policies of the journals are 100% clear.

 Stockholm University Press uses open, non-proprietary standards for all of its content, meaning that it can be easily transferred to archives and other publishers.
 All of our article XML is compliant with the Journal Archiving Tag Suite (JATS) schema.

-We endorse and adhere to the NISO Transfer Code of Practice, which ensures that when a journal transfers between publishers, that librarians, editors, and other publishers are informed and treated fairly.
+The Publisher endorses and adheres to the NISO Transfer Code of Practice, which ensures that when a journal transfers between publishers, that librarians, editors, and other publishers are informed and treated fairly.

-Our contracts with societies are also very different to those of other publishers.
+The publishing contracts used are also different to those of other publishers.
 We do not seek to possess journals or books content, but instead to support the editors in operating them.
 All copyright to the published content is retained by the authors, Stockholm University Press does not retain rights to the published content and the content can be transferred away from Stockholm University Press if the journal or editorial group decided to change publisher.